 - Writing Resumes, Cover Letters and Thank You Letters

 - Identifying Websites for Posting Resumes

 - Successful Job Search Techniques

-- On-line Job Search
+- o On-line Job Search

 - Researching Employment Openings

 - Networking to Connect with the "Right" Employer for You

 - Coaching on Interviewing Skills

 - On-Site Employer Recruiting and Career Fairs.

-These services are available in the Special Services Suite.
+These services are available by visiting the Office of Career Services (Building A 153 - DeKalb; Building D - Newton).
 To contact the Career Services specialists, email careers@gptc.edu.